How to Apply

 Tuition and Living Expenses

 The tuition for the summer program is based on the five units of law school credit that you will receive.
-In 2014, the base tuition will be $7,862 for Ohio residents and $9,785 for nonresidents.
+In 2014, the base tuition was $7,862 for Ohio residents and $9,785 for nonresidents.
 This fee covers the five credits of coursework, the time and effort of The Ohio State University Moritz College of Law in placing you with an externship, and a fee to pay for facilities in Washington, D.C. for classes.

 Based on past experience, other living expenses for the two months of the program are estimated at: room and board, $3,700; transportation (including travel to Washington, D.C. from Columbus and metro/bus in D.C.) $1,000; other living expenses $725.
 Books for the courses are estimated at $150.
 (In considering these expenses, it may help to remember that you would be paying living expenses wherever you are for the summer.)